rahularya50/EE16B-Notes/README.md

 I compile the .tex files using pdftex, and embed graphics as .pdf.

-The graphics are generated using IPE (http://ipe.otfried.org/), and the generated pdfs can be opened directly using IPE if you need to make any changes.
+The graphics are generated using IPE (http://ipe.otfried.org/), and the generated pdfs can be opened directly using IPE if you need to make any changes. _DO NOT_ open / edit them in anything else, as that deletes the metadata that IPE needs to preserve layers and stuff.

 There's also a gigantic header at the top of each file, but most of it can be safely removed.
 The commands that should be preserved are:
  - The \d? and \diff commands, as I use them to avoid typing \mathrm when writing derivatives